-Put simply, the NDIS Price Guide is an annual guide to the types of disability support services that are funded by NDIS budgets, including the cap (or maximum price) a service can cost.
+Put simply, the NDIS Pricing Arrangement and Price Limits is an annual guide to the types of disability support services that are funded by NDIS budgets, including the cap (or maximum price) a service can cost.

-Despite it’s name, the price guide does not contain prices.
+Despite it’s name, the pricing arrangement and price limits does not contain prices.
 Instead, it outlines policy information and guidance for NDIS stakeholders.
 There is just one price guide published annually, and it is applicable to all states and territories.

-According to the NDIS website, the Price Guide helps participants and providers “to understand the way that price controls for supports and services work in the NDIS.”
+According to the NDIS website, the Pricing Arrangements and Price Limits helps participants and providers “to understand the way that price controls for supports and services work in the NDIS.”

-The Price Guide can be an overwhelming document to navigate.
+The Pricing Arrangements and Price Limits 2021-22 can be an overwhelming document to navigate.
 There are hundreds of types of support, with codes and numbers scattered everywhere.
 Despite its sometimes confusing nature, the NDIS Price Guide is a very important document that allows you to gain the most choice and control from your plan as possible.

 How does pricing work?

-This question is exactly why the Price Guide exists!
+This question is exactly why the Pricing Arrangements and Price Limits exists!
 If you are wondering why some services and supports cost more than others, the NDIS Price Guide is an important document to stay on top of.

 In short, price caps or limits are set by the NDIA to ensure that participants are receiving value for the money from their NDIS plans.
 The prices are based on a number of factors including market trends, positions and NDIS performance data.

 Changes to prices are generally updated annually through an Annual Price Review.
-The annual NDIS Price Guide is published and effective from July 1 every year.
+The annual NDIS Pricing Arrangements and Price Limits is published and effective from July 1 every year.